biologist79/ESPuino/README.md

 Having SD working is mandatory.
 So there are two modes available to access SD-cards: SPI and SD-MMC (1 bit).<br />
 Advantages SD-MMC (1 bit) over SPI:
 * Needs only three GPIOs (instead of four)
-* It is almost twice as fast in FTP-transfer
+* It is almost twice as fast in FTP-transfer<br />
-So why using SPI if SD-MMC is better?
+So why using SPI if SD-MMC seems to be better?
 The primary problem of SD-MMC is: you cannot choose different GPIOs.
-That doesn't sound bad but this can (depends on the ESP-develboard) be a problem because GPIO2 is pulled HIGH in SD-MMC-mode.
-And if that's the case, you'll probably not able to flash the firmware as the ESP32 doesn't enter flash-mode.
-Tested it with Lolin32 and had to remove SD's wire to GPIO2 until flash-mode was entered.
-As soon as flash-mode was entered, it's safe to re-connect it.
-So be advised: SD-MMC is nice and fast, but if you want to update the firmware and ESP32 is deeply burried in Tonuino's enclosure, this can be problem.
+That doesn't sound bad but this can (depending on the uSD-card-reader-module) be a problem because maybe GPIO2 is pulled HIGH to 3.3V by a resistor.
+For example this is the case when using the reader-module named above in hardware-setup.
+It's a problem because if GPIO2 is pulled high, ESP32 doesn't enter flash-mode.
+As soon as flash-mode is entered, it's no longer a problem.
+However, this behaviour can be an issue if ESP32 is deeply "burried" in Tonuino's enclosure and you want to update its firmware.
+But fortunately there's a way to bypass this problem: remove the [pullup-resistor shown in the picture](https://raw.githubusercontent.com/biologist79/Tonuino-ESP32-I2S/master/pictures/Pullup-removal.jpg).
+It can be removed safely because if MMC-mode is set, pullup is done in software using `pinMode(2, INPUT_PULLUP);`.

 ## RFID: RC522 or PN5180?
 RC522 is so to say the Tonuino-standard.
 It's cheap and works, but RFID-tag has to be placed near the reader.
 PN5180 instead has better RFID range/sensitivity and can read ISO-15693 / iCode SLIX2-tags aka 'Tonies'.
 Disadvantages: is a bit more expensive and needs more GPIOs (6 instead of 4).
 Refer PN5180's wire-section below for further informations.